-Leonard Brillson Arthur Epstein

-Thomas Gramila Jay Gupta

-P. Chris Hammel Zeke Johnston Halperin
+Marc Bockrath Leonard Brillson Thomas Gramila Jay Gupta P. Chris Hammel Zek

-The largest research area in physics today deals with the diverse and fascinating properties of condensed matter, encompassing metals, semiconductors, superconductors, polymers, fluids and superfluids, magnets, and insulators.
-This area corresponds to the single largest research group in the department, involving 10 experimentalists and 9 theorists.
+The largest research area in physics today deals with the diverse and fascinating properties of condensed matter, encompassing metals, semiconductors, superconductors, polymers, fluids and superfluids, magnets and insulators.
+This area corresponds to the single largest research group in the department, involving 12 experimentalists and eight theorists.

-Experimental groups ordinarily consist of a professor, possibly a postdoctoral researcher, and several graduate students, with support from a federal source, such as the National Science Foundation or Department of Energy, or from an industrial source.
-Group members benefit from each other through sharing of laboratory equipment and expertise, as well as through formal collaborations.
+Experimental groups ordinarily consist of a professor, possibly a postdoctoral researcher and several graduate students, with support from a federal source, such as the National Science Foundation or Department of Energy, or from an industrial source.